Funeral Costs

 What is the most expensive part of a funeral?

 The casket and the cemetery plot are almost always the highest-ticket items.
-Together, they can account for 50% or more of the total burial cost.
+Together, they often account for a large share of the total burial cost.
 This is why many families are moving toward cremation or green burials to eliminate these specific expenses.

 Does insurance cover all funeral costs?